frederickaplan/fdh/files/PART2/fdh-2-4.md

 \- They are been transcribed with errors.

+Cognates : Words that have a common etymological origin.
+The word *cognate* derives from the Latin noun cognatus i.e. "blood relative”

-Canonical cognate : an equivalent of a historical word the preserves the morphological root and the morphosyntactic features of the historical form.
+Canonical cognate : an equivalent of a historical word that preserves the morphological root and the morphosyntactic features of the historical form.
+(Brothor > Brother, faeder -> father)

 Some historical words that have disappear may not have a canonical cognate.